 3. Why not ask Social Security for advice?

-SS representatives are actually prohibited from giving election advice, are not licensed to ask you about your retirement accounts, other assets, or evaluate the impact of your decision on the rest of your financial plan.
-Plus SS representatives in general are trained to focus on monthly benefit amounts for the individual not lifetime income for the family.
+SS representatives are prohibited from giving election advice, are not licensed to ask you about your retirement accounts, other assets, or evaluate the impact of your decision on the rest of your financial plan.
+Plus SS representatives, in general, are trained to focus on monthly benefit amounts for the individual not lifetime income for the family.
 Taking SS benefits at the right time will be one of the biggest financial decisions you’ll ever make, so you need to get it right.
 Getting it right on your own is almost impossible.

 4. Why is it important to use someone trained in SS timing?

-5. How will earnings effect my benefits?
+5. How will earnings affect my benefits?

 As an example: